 Counting characters: To avoid issues caused by extremely long spec document titles, there is now a 100-character limit per title.

 Protect & serve: So you can be sure your specs are protected, guests can no longer add or delete Jira links within a spec, nor can they restore a spec that has been archived.

 To learn about user permissions for each Enterprise role, check out the table in the "Understanding Enterprise user roles" section of this guide: Managing Your Enterprise

 Annotation improvements: You may notice more consistent behavior for annotations, as we've made several coding changes to improve annotation stability.

-Auto layout issues: Now your screens should be aligned as expected in Cloud V7, even if the screens are different sizes.
+Auto layout issues: Now your screens should be aligned as expected in InVision V7, even if the screens are different sizes.